 Average CO2 Savings per Year

-If you ate vegetarian once a week you would save 176kg of CO2 and if you ate vegetarian all year long you would save 1233 kg of CO2 compared to the carbon footprint of a standard daily diet.iv
+If you ate vegetarian one day a week you would cut your carbon footprint by 387 lbs of CO2 and if you did it all year long you would cut 2714 lbs of CO2 when compared to the standard daily diet.iv